Additive Manufacturing and Lightweight Design

 Practical and project-oriented

 The focus is on practical and project-oriented studies.
 Students learn skills and apply them immediately in specific projects.
-They solve the tasks together in a team with other students.
+They solve the tasks together in teams with other students.
 In addition to the lecturers, they also receive specialist input from companies, e.g. in the form of keynote speeches.

 Coburg University of Applied Sciences cooperates with the Research and Application Center for Digital Future Technologies (FADZ) in Lichtenfels on the Additive Manufacturing and Lightweight Design course.
-Students can therefore benefit from both a strong focus on research (university) and a high level of application orientation (company).
+Students can therefore benefit from both a strong research focus (university) and a high level of application orientation (company).

 Studying in Coburg and Lichentenfels

-Half of the students on the Master’s degree course in Additive Manufacturing and Lightweight Design complete their studies at Coburg University of Applied Sciences.
+Half of the students on the Additive Manufacturing and Lightweight Design Master’s degree course complete their studies at Coburg University of Applied Sciences.
 Another study location is the Research and Application Center for Digital Future Technologies (FADZ) in Lichtenfels.
 The premises are currently located in Laurenzistraße – right in the city center.
 A move to the renovated premises of the former Kirschbaummühle is planned at a later date.
 One module per semester takes place at one of the two locations.
 Daily commuting between the locations is therefore not necessary.

 Course content and schedule